Hansuai-Hong/hansuai-hong.github.io/_posts/2024-08-01-applied-data-science-project.md

 However, Upon evaluating the model, it was observed that a high number of false positives—cases where the model incorrectly predicted positive sentiment when the actual sentiment was negative.
 This issue suggested an imbalance in the dataset, as there were significantly more positive reviews than negative ones.

 To improve the model performance, the following adjustments were introduced:
-a.
-Balancing the dataset:
+- Balancing the dataset:
-Since positive reviews outnumbered negative reviews, I duplicated negative remarks based on statistical guidelines until both classes had an equal number of samples.
+Since positive reviews outnumbered negative reviews, negative remarks have been duplicated based on statistical guidelines until both classes had an equal number of samples.
-b.
-Incresae the number of tree:
+- Incresae the number of tree:
-Since number of tree is impacting the accuracy, I incerase to 200 for a better accuracy.
+Since number of tree is impacting the accuracy, from initial 100 trees, it is extended to 200 trees for a better accuracy.

       avg_count = int((len(df_positive) + len(df_negative)) / 2)